Skip to content

 8. An empath can only take so much emotional and psychological abuse.
 They will reach an eventual breaking point and become a different person entirely.
 They will lose their own identity and lose the very quirks that made them a regular human being in the first place.

 9. If the point comes where the relationship ends, both parties will end up being miserable.
 The empath will be emotionally scarred for life and will be hesitant to open up to any other person in the future.
 The narcissist will end up losing the one person in life who made them feel like they were actually needed in the world.
 The narcissist will struggle to find someone else to validate his or her own self-importance.
+The transformative power of love in relationships is often underestimated, yet it holds the potential to heal wounds that seem insurmountable.
+When both individuals recognize and embrace this power, they can foster a deeper connection that transcends their past hurts.
+Ultimately, it is this love that cultivates resilience, allowing them to face future challenges together with renewed strength.

 10. After the relationship is over, the empaths will continue to think that they are at fault.
 They don’t understand what they did wrong and will constantly mull over their own flaws day and night.
 They will essentially never be the same person that they were going into the relationship.
 The narcissists will continue to move on oblivious of the negative impacts that the make on other people’s lives.
 There will be no more room for improvement in their lives because they think they are already perfect and that they need no more alterations.